Human Resource Services

 - Experience, and

-Offer Above Step A
+Offer Above Minimum Step

-Update Candidate Status Online
+Update Applicant Status

 EXCEPTIONS TO OPEN RECRUITMENT

 - A position requires expertise in a specialty area and the department has a unique opportunity to hire an individual with the specialty experience.
 The applicant must meet the position requirements.

 - A department reorganizes or has an operational need to ensure that necessary work is uninterrupted.
 In such cases, the department may reclassify or promote a permanent employee in her or his current position and/or reassign the employee to a new position with different duties and responsibilities.
 The employee must meet the position requirements.